-The scholarship application link is coming soon, respondents need to be signed in to a Google Account.
-Deadline to apply: May 1, 2023.
+The scholarship application deadline is May 1, 2023.
+Respondents need to be signed in to a Google Account to complete the application.
 If all of your documents are not submitted by May 1, 2023 at 11:59 pm, your application will not be eligible for review.
 Awardees will be selected and notified on or before June 1, 2023.

 Additional scholarship opportunities are available.

 Learn more about this program from University Catalogs.

 Visit the MTRES program brochure.

 The program consists of 36 credits and was designed by Indian tribes.